 After initial launch, the ADC syncs at the polling interval you set.
 During a sync, any new AD user in a linked group is added, any modified user is updated, any expired or deleted user is suspended.

-The ADC passes the identity data to SCIM which creates users on the company’s GoTo account.
+The ADC passes the identity data to SCIM which creates users on the company’s LogMeIn account.
 These users are members of the company’s domain organization and can then be entitled, either through User Sync, or manually, to use specific products.

 Comparison with prior ADC versions